verticonaut/blacksheep/README.md

 end
 ```

-You can write your own Errorhandler by including the module `Blacksheep::Decorators::ErrorHandler` and implementing the method `#handle(exception)`.
+You can write your own ErrorHandler by including the module `Blacksheep::Decorators::ErrorHandler` and implementing the method `#handle_exception(<Exception>)`.

 #### Blacksheep::Decorators::JsonTransformer

-Assuming the params is a json payload with a specific caseing (e.g. camelCase when used in a JS application such as vue) the JsonTransfomer takes the params and tranforms it's keys into snake_case as used in ruby often.
+Assuming the params is a json payload with a specific caseing (e.g. camelCase when used in a JS application such as Vue) the JsonTransfomer takes the params and transforms it's keys into snake_case as used in ruby often.
 The request has to define the case passed (and hence desired response casing) in the parameter `_case`.
-If the case is requests as `camel` then paramter keys are tranformed to `snake_case` before going into the action and are transformed back into CamelCase when leaving the operation.
+If the case is requests as `camel` then parameter keys are transformed to `snake_case` before beeing passed into the action and are transformed back into CamelCase when leaving the operation.

 If JsonTransfomer is used the action should return a simple JSON structure which is transfformed and stored in an ActionResult.

 #### Blacksheep::Decorators::ResultMatcher

 This decorator can be used when implementing your own actions by subclassing `Blacksheep::Action` and using the  `#call` style for processing.
-Adding the matcher decorator enables to write a matchers such as e.g.
+Adding the `ResultMatcher` decorator enables to write a matcher block such as…

 ```ruby
 MyAction.new.call(params) do |m|